xinliulab/gr-rfid/README.md

 - Python 3.8.10
 - GNU Radio 3.8.5.0
 - UHD 4.4.0
+- USRP X300 and N210

 ## YAML Files

 The YAML files have been redesigned and can now be utilized within GNU Radio flowgraph.
+Run rfid_test.grc or rfid_test_hint.py in the examples folder.